Akeeal/GimpPlugin--Resize-photo-to-4x6/README.md

 # GimpPlugin--Resize-photo-to-4x6
-Same as 6x4 just to make it simpler
+Same as 6x4 just in landscape to make it simpler

 Re-sizing pictures to a clean printable photo size just with one Click.
 If you consitantly changing photo/picture size to particular size each time hopefully this will save you time like it did for me.